msinilo/nhl_rating/README.md

 ***Lowest rated team that made the playoffs***: Minnesota
 ***Highest rated team that did not make the playoffs***: Boston
 Glicko RDs are all in the 53.5 - 56.5 range
+Both systems 'predicted' playoffs outcomes with the same accuracy - 10/15 series correct (using regular season ratings, not updating based on playoff scores).
+San Jose was the most surprising, they defeated higher rated teams twice (LAK & STL).
+Glicko period was set to 4 days, otherwise it'd react to changes too slowly.
+This is much shorter than recommended period (should be 5-10 games), but our sample size is small (82 games).